General information for medical professionals about the assessing fitness to drive guide.

 11.If you agree to prepare a report or complete or sign a document to assist the DVLA’s or the DVA’s assessment of a patient’s fitness to drive, you should do so without unreasonable delay.

 See the full guidance on the GMC website: Confidentiality: patients’ fitness to drive and reporting concerns to the DVLA or DVA.

-The College of Optometrists offers similar guidance, available in full at its website under the confidentiality section of its Guidance for Professional Practice (use the subsection on ‘disclosing information about adults without their consent’).
+The GOC offers similar guidance, available in full at its website under the confidentiality section of its General Optical Council Standards (use the subsection on ‘disclosing confidential information about patients with or without consent’).

-This guidance includes the following (reproduced with permission of The College of Optometrists):
+This guidance includes the following (reproduced with permission of GOC):